PapiLer/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.